Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Observations and burst-cluster Detection

-For observations on March~12 2024 session, we utilize the \texttt{DM\_power}\footnote{\url{https://github.com/hsiuhsil/DM-power}} \citep{2022arXiv220813677L} and \texttt{DM\_phase}\footnote{\url{https://github.com/danielemichilli/DM_phase}} \citep{2019ascl.soft10004S} packages, which optimally weight the pulse structure at each Fourier frequency.
-The results of both methods for March~12 (15,780 seconds of data) are consistent with $529.2~\text{pc~cm}^{-3}$, as shown in Figure~\ref{fig1}.
-Additionally, we present data from March~11 and March~13, each representing 1,200 seconds of observation, with DM values of $529.4~\mathrm{pc\,cm^{-3}}$ and $529.0~\mathrm{pc\,cm^{-3}}$ respectively measured using the \texttt{DM\_power} package, as shown in Figure~\ref{fig2}.
-The average DM for March~12, derived from both packages, which is intermediate between the March~11 and March~13 measurements indicating DM stability throughout the observational epoch.
-According to \citet{2021arXiv210713549T}, this consistency may indicate that the amount of plasma along the line of sight between the modulation screen and the Earth remained stable throughout our observations.
-This comparison demonstrates that the use of the daily average DM for March~12 for plotting, classification, and drifting rate measurement is reliable.
+For observations on the March~12, 2024 session, we utilize the \texttt{DM\_power}\footnote{\url{https://github.com/hsiuhsil/DM-power}} \citep{2022arXiv220813677L} and \texttt{DM\_phase}\footnote{\url{https://github.com/danielemichilli/DM_phase}} \citep{2019ascl.soft10004S} packages, which optimally weight the pulse structure at each Fourier frequency.
+The results of both methods for March~12, 2024 (15,780 seconds of data) are consistent with $529.2~\text{pc~cm}^{-3}$, as shown in Figure~\ref{fig1}.
+Additionally, we present data from March~11 and March~13, each representing 1,200 seconds of observation, with DM values of $529.4~\mathrm{pc\,cm^{-3}}$ and $529.0~\mathrm{pc\,cm^{-3}}$, respectively, measured using the \texttt{DM\_power} package, as shown in Figure~\ref{fig2}.
+The average DM of March~12, 2024, with a value of $529.2~\text{pc~cm}^{-3}$, is between the values of March~11, 2024, and March~13, 2024.
+According to \citet{2021arXiv210713549T}, this variation may indicate that the amount of plasma along the line of sight between the modulation screen and the Earth has a long-term variation.
+This comparison demonstrates that the use of the daily average DM for March~12, 2024, for plotting, classification, and drifting rate measurement could be reliable.
+We choose DM$=529.2~\text{pc~cm}^{-3}$ for the entire analysis in this work for simplicity and consistency.